openstack-archive/fuel-plugin-openstack-telemetry/docs/source/configure.rst

      InfluxDB-Grafana plugin.
-   * Otherwise, select :guilabel:`Use External InfluxDB` and define the IP or DNS name, port, database name, username, and password for the Elasticsearch you want to use to keep the Ceilometer-related data.
+   * Otherwise, select :guilabel:`Use External InfluxDB` and define the IP or DNS name, port, database name, username, and password for the InfluxDB server you want to use to store the Ceilometer-related data.

 #.
-Configure additional metadata to be kept along with Ceilometer samples in
+Configure additional metadata to be stored along with Ceilometer samples in
    InfluxDB:

    .. image:: images/metadata.png